marcozanotti/website/content/about.md

 In 2018, while working, I got a second level **Master in Data Science**.

+Since 2022, I am a **PhD Researcher of Statistics** at the University of Milano Bicocca.

 I like studying, indeed, during the last five years I got many certifications related to Data Science & Forecasting.
 I am now studying Python to improve my programming skills and I got few certifications on the Google Cloud Platform.

 ## Sports & Hobbies